soroush5/Dynamic-RTL/README.md

 - Multiple event listeners (input, focus, blur, paste) for better text detection
 - Implements Manifest V3 for Chrome extension compatibility
 - Uses the Vazirmatn font for optimal Persian/Arabic text display
+- Smart detection that only applies RTL to text blocks that start with Persian/Arabic words

 ## Recent Improvements